 Coffee – (R)

 Exercise – (R)

 Ginseng – Increased autophagy and lowered mTOR – R

 HCA – hydroxycitric acid – found in garcinia cambogia – common weight loss supplement.
 Blocks part of the citric acid cycle, tricking the body’s food sensors.

 Lithium – GSK-3 inhibitor, autophagy booster – (R)

 MCT oils – (found in coconuts and palm oil) (R)

 Nicotinamide – NAD+ substrate which is required for SIRT1 expression (R)

 Nicotinamide Dinucleotide – NAD+ – substrate for Sirtuins, which boost autophagy.

-Pterostilbene – a more bioavailable and longer lasting form of resveratrol, has slightly different effects though. boosts SIRT1 – R
+Pterostilbene – a more bioavailable and longer lasting form of resveratrol, has slightly different effects than resveratrol, but also significantly boosts SIRT1 (R)